deathwishsoftware/legal/privacy-policy.md

 # Privacy Policy
-This repository contians important information about what we collect and how we use your data.
+This repository contains important information about what we collect and how we use your data.

+# What we collect
 ## Using our restoration service
 * Discord User ID
 * Registration IP